 In France, SKF is organizing its Meet the World football tournament in partnership with Special Olympics.
 The challenge is far greater than simply sending the winning team to Sweden to play in the famous Gothia Cup; the whole idea is to change society’s perception of people with intellectual disabilities.

 “Here, we are not talking about disability,” explains Nathalie Dallet-Fèvre, general manager of the Special Olympics France organization.
 “We’re talking about athletes, about surpassing oneself, about societal recognition.
 Those athletes are showing the world there’s a champion in each and every one of us.”

 Such is the philosophy of this international movement that is celebrating its 50th anniversary this year.
-Founded in the United States by Eunice Kennedy Shriver, it aims to offer fulfillment to individuals with intellectual disabilities, as well as get the public to view them without prejudice.
+Founded in the United States by Eunice Kennedy Shriver, it aims to offer fulfilment to individuals with intellectual disabilities, as well as getting the public to view them without prejudice.

 SKF community care

-This movement is now recognized and supported by the International Olympic Committee (IOC), just as are the Olympic Games and the Paralympic Games.
-Special Olympics accredits 172 sports programs worldwide: soccer, track and field events, judo, swimming – about 30 sports in all – for some 5.6 million athletes, including 15,000 in France.
+This movement is now recognized and supported by the International Olympic Committee (IOC), just as the Olympic Games and the Paralympic Games are.
+Special Olympics accredits 172 sports programmes worldwide: football, track and field events, judo, swimming – about 30 sports – for some 5.6 million athletes, including 15,000 in France.